impara/comicmotion/PRD.md

 ##### 6.4 Animation Service

-- Send HD scene to video-01-live with default "walk-forward" animation & mild camera pan.
-- Allow duration param (6 s default, 10 s for paid).
+- The Animation Service will take the generated HD scene and user inputs (Action, Emotion, SFX, selected Theme) to:
+  1. Select or adapt a pre-defined 5-shot storyboard template.
+  2. Dynamically construct a complex prompt for the Replicate `minimax/video-01-live` model.
+This prompt will include cues for shot timing, character actions (derived from user's 'Action' input), emotional expression (derived from user's 'Emotion' input), camera movements (based on template and potentially user emphasis), and SFX (derived from user's 'SFX' input and template).
+  3. Support animation duration parameters (e.g., 6 seconds default, 10 seconds for paid users) by adjusting the timing of specific shots within the storyboard.
-- On completion, transcode to H.264 MP4, 30 fps.
+  4. On completion, the service will transcode the output to H.264 MP4 at 30fps (if not already in that format) and store it.

 ##### 6.5 Credits & Billing